Wonderfall/docker-rtorrent-flood/README.md

 - Based on Alpine Linux.
 - rTorrent and libtorrent are compiled from source.
 - Provides by default a solid configuration.
-- [Flood](https://github.com/jfurrow/flood), a modern web UI for rTorrent with a Node.js backend and React frontend.
+- [Flood](https://github.com/jesec/flood), a modern web UI for rTorrent with a Node.js backend and React frontend (jesec fork).
 - Automatically unpack RAR releases (so Sonarr can deal with them).

 #### Build-time variables